Zerumi-ITMO-Related/is-coursework-291024-klsp-bugtracker/README.md

 ## What is this?

 This is back-end of bugtracker aimed for Kotlin Language Server.
 Part of ITMO University 3rd year term paper.
+Built with Spring Boot (WebMVC + Data JPA + Security).

 ---